mcskinner/rust-rt/src/README.md

 I was betting that destructuring would be rare relative to pure mathematical iteration over the data structure, as is most common with vectors.

 But I tried it, and the type system doesn't really seem built for this.
 So I'm going to a basic struct type.

+### Methods or operator overloading

+Overloading all the way, especially for this context.
+And Rust seems to make it super easy.

+### Clone or Copy

+I needed these for normalization.
+Normally I go for the more restrictive option, which in this case is Clone.
+But it's allowed to be arbitrarily expensive in implementation, whereas Copy is implicit and uses memcpy.

+Easy choice, default to Copy unless there's a strong reason to do otherwise.
+But implement both as a habit, I guess.